b04104028/FCL_ARUnity_wholeproject/README.md

 ## Data Format
 Sample data can be found in this repository under folder `PersistantFilePath`.
-To customize data to visualize, prepare new data in the following format, and follow step#9 of previous section [case1](#case1:-Directly-run-on-device-without-modification).
+To customize data to visualize, prepare new data in the following format, update the file name in code,and follow step#9 of previous section [case1](#case1:-Directly-run-on-device-without-modification).

 ### Energy Demand

 {
 "houses":
 [